-3145:00 Accounting Procedures
+3145:22 Accounting Procedures

-- A. K-10 schools shall maintain a set of accounts separate from those of the church.
-(See §3192) - B. The senior academies shall follow the procedures as outlined in the Academy Accounting Manual.
+- A. PK-10 schools shall maintain a set of accounts separate from those of the church.
+(See §3192) - B. The senior academies shall follow the procedures as outlined in the Seventh-day Adventist Accounting Manual.

-3150:10 Accounts Receivable -- Transfer Students
+3150:10 Accounts Receivable - Transfer Students